Nomagno/Halfive/docs/specs/H5VM_SPEC.md

 - Each operand's value is represented in raw, uppercase hexadecimal
 - Operands are to be directly preceded by:
 	- No symbol if they are of type ADDRESS
-	- The equal symbol `=` if they are of type LITERAL
+	- The equal symbol `=` if they are of type CONSTANT
-	- The asterisk symbol `*` if they are of type POINTER
+	- The asterisk symbol `*` if they are of type DERREFERENCE
 - The opcode, the first and second operands are separated by a symbol space '` `'

 EXAMPLE: